kpfefferle/dotfiles/README.md

 ## Setting Up a New System

+1. Generate and upload an [SSH key for GitHub](https://github.com/settings/keys)
+1. Run the dotfiles installation steps outlined above
 1. [Copy GPG key](https://gpgtools.tenderapp.com/kb/gpg-keychain-faq/backup-or-transfer-your-keys) from prior machine (or create a new one)
-1. Generate and upload an [SSH key for GitHub](https://github.com/settings/keys)